-- Here is the official website for Bheemeshwari Fishing camp or Cauvery Fishing Camp
+- Here is the official website for Bheemeshwari Nature camp or Cauvery Fishing Camp

 - The weather here is quite pleasant throughout the year.
 Carry enough clothes as there is a lot of water activities here.
 Also, it gets a little nippy in the evening.
 A light woolen sweater or shawl is recommended

 - Carry some mosquito repellent – may need the same in the evening.

 - Comfortable walking or trekking shoes are recommended.